-In summary, it can be expected that the APM Project would bring positive net benefits to the human assets in the Township of The North Shore were the project to be implemented in the area.
-The APM Project would help The Township of The North Shore realize its aspirations and goals.
+In summary, it can be expected that the APM Project would bring positive net benefits to the human assets in Spanish were the project to be implemented in the area.
+The APM Project would help Spanish realize its aspirations and goals in this regard.
 It would drive development and expansion in other aspects of its community well-being.